Zia-/Turkey-OSM-Statistical-Analysis-Python-Scripts/README.md

 # Turkey-OSM-Statistical-Analysis-Python-Scripts.
-A step-by-step guide about how Planet OSM dump file was processed using Python scripts for the scientific article, entitled: "Analysing growth and governing factors of Turkey OpenStreetMap dataset".
+A guide about how Planet OSM dump file was processed using Python scripts for the scientific article, entitled: "Analysing growth and governing factors of Turkey OpenStreetMap dataset".

 Kindly follow the following steps: